 \begin{lemma} Fix $n\geq 3$ and $k\geq2$.
 For distinct $0\leq a\leq n-3$, the composite homomorphisms have disjoint conjugates, where the unmarked arrows are induced by the quotient map and sink stabilization, respectively.
-Moreover, each of these composites is injective. \end{lemma} \begin{proof} By symmetry, it suffices to take $a\in\{0,1\}$.
+Moreover, each of these composites is injective. \end{lemma} \begin{proof} We treat in detail only the case $a\in\{0,1\}$, which is the case we use below.
+Modifying the proof in the remaining cases is straightforward and left to the reader.

 By Corollary \ref{cor:homotopy retracts}(5), we may take $k=2$.
 In light of the commutative diagram together with Corollary \ref{cor:homotopy retracts}(3) and Lemma \ref{lem:disjointness homomorphism}(2), we may take $n=4$.
 Finally, from the same diagram, it suffices to show that the composite homomorphisms have disjoint conjugates for $a\in\{0,1\}$.